aryanvx/run-aware/README.md

 You know ya boy had to build something for the runners out there.
 Otherwise, I'd just be logging miles with no data to back it up.
-And we don't do that around here.
+And that's a load of bull.

 # **Biometric Feedback System for Teen Distance Runners**